Lmoes/adl_vod_encoder/README.rst

 .. image:: deliverables/results/output_weekly_DeepConvTempPrecAutoencoder_2_clusters.png

 This makes the most sense, as europe and siberia are now mostly in different classes while the rest also makes sense.
 This is the currently best results and will likely be the one to be used for the application.
+It is very similar to the koeppen-geiger map, but with the possibility to make an arbitrary number of clusters and the encodings indicate how similar the clusters are to each other.

-Also, here is the corresponding image of the encodings (first 3 pcs) without clustering:
+Additionall, here is the corresponding image of the encodings (first 3 pcs) without clustering:

 .. image:: deliverables/results/output_weekly_DeepConvTempPrecAutoencoder_2_3eofs.png

+It looks very nice as color changes are gradually which indicates that even with a higher number of clusters they would still be spatially coherent.

 Using the same network but without predicting temperature and precipitation, we get following map: